semantifyit/schema-org-adapter/docu/algorithm.md

 ### D.) Inheritance
  Schema.org's Inheritance design states if an entity is the superClass/superProperty of another entity.
 In our data model design we also hold the information if an entity is the subClass/subProperty of another entity.
 In this step this inheritance information is generated and saved though multiple terms introduced by this library.
- Terms introduced by this Library are:
+ Terms introduced by this library are:
  - "soa": "http://schema-org-adapter.at/vocabTerms/" is the "virtual" vocabulary used by this library
  - soa:superClassOf is an inverse of rdfs:subClassOf
  - soa:superPropertyOf is an inverse of rdfs:subPropertyOf